 - May 14th: Program officially ends; students depart as a group from Havana to Miami.
 Students are responsible for making their own domestic flight reservations from Miami to their homes.
 The student will be expected to pay for their own ticket home.

-FALL TERM (ONLY USE DATES BELOW AS AN EXAMPLE):
+FALL TERM (ONLY USE DATES BELOW AS AN EXAMPLE; dates may vary for upcoming term):

 - End of August - early September: Orientation conducted by CASA-Cuba and Casa de las Américas